ajaykmankani/ajay-frame_page/Readme.md

 ## Acknowledgments

-- PageFrame was created by [Your Name].
+- PageFrame was created by Ajay Mankani.

 ## Contact

-If you have any questions or feedback, you can reach us at [your@email.com].
+If you have any questions or feedback, you can reach us at ajaykmankani66@gmail.com.

 ---

-Replace `[Your Name]` and `[your@email.com]` with your name and contact information.
+Replace `Ajay Mankani` and `ajaykmankani66@gmail.com` with your name and contact information.
 Additionally, you can expand the README to include more details about the framework, its structure, and advanced usage instructions if necessary.